-Agency Strategy: Policy and Advocacy
+Agency Strategy: Government Affairs and Policy

-First 5's policy and advocacy strategy utilizes analysis, data, information, and coalitions to support the evolution of an equity-centered local early childhood system.
+First 5's Government Affairs and Policy strategy utilizes analysis, data, information, and coalitions to support the evolution of an equity-centered local early childhood system.
 We engage in advocacy to scale and sustain effective programs and to promote public policies grounded in equity and justice.

 Our policy work seeks to shape, support, and sustain policies that proactively address the needs of families with young children and their caregivers in public systems.
-We anchor our policy efforts to our equity framework and the lessons learned from our program work with staff, community partners, providers, parents, and caregivers.
-Through our policy work, we mobilize a shared vision of an early childhood system of care that is a network of coordinated and responsive organizations that improve outcomes for children from birth to age five.
-First 5's biannual Kindergarten Readiness Assessment repeatedly points to the importance of structural conditions, e.g., socioeconomics, access to early care and education, as critical to supporting children's success.
-In Alameda County approximately 1 in 10 children under six years lives below the Federal Poverty Level (\$26,500 for a family of four).
-It takes \$137,660 to meet the basic needs of a two-parent family with one infant and one preschooler.
-Alameda County is the second most disparate county in California for children enrolled in licensed early care and education-a key driver for kindergarten readiness.
+We anchor our policy efforts to our equity statement and the lessons learned from our program work with staff, community partners, providers, parents, and caregivers.
+Through our policy work, we mobilize a shared vision of an early childhood system of care that is a network of coordinated and responsive organizations that improve outcomes for children from prenatal to age 5.
+First 5's biannual Kindergarten Readiness study repeatedly points to the importance of structural conditions, e.g., socioeconomics and access to early care and education, as critical to supporting children's success.
+In Alameda County approximately one in 10 children under 6 years old lives below the Federal Poverty Level (\$26,500 for a family of four).15 It takes \$137,660 to meet the basic needs of a two-parent family with one infant and one preschooler.8 Alameda County is the second most disparate county in California for children enrolled in licensed early care and education-a key driver for kindergarten readiness.20

 By understanding the legislative, budgetary, regulatory, and administrative levers of public systems, we create a multifaceted policy agenda for systems change.
-We leverage our resources, access, expertise, analytical skill set, and partnerships to listen, lift up needs, share successes, and evaluate impact of public investments that improve outcomes for children and families.
+We leverage our resources, access, expertise, analytical skill set, and partnerships to listen, lift up needs, share successes, and evaluate the impact of public investments and policy choices that improve outcomes for children and families.

-- 1. Document success of First 5's work catalyzing sustainability, scale, and systems change initiatives that are contributing to the evolution of an early childhood system of care. - 2.
-Convene partners, community, stakeholders, elected officials and their staff in discussions of policy issues and advocacy specific to families with young children, using findings from the 2021-2022 Kindergarten Readiness Assessment (KRA) and Neighborhoods Ready for School evaluation. - Create an annual policy agenda with input from staff and community; lift messages, insights, and policy priorities learned from programs including direct service needs of parents and caregivers, and gaps in the system. - 4.
-Position First 5 with elected officials, policymakers, First 5 California, and other statewide associations as a key leader, partner, and convener in the work to advance the well-being of families with young children in Alameda County. - 5.
+- GOALS 1.
+Document success of First 5's work catalyzing sustainability, scale, and systems change initiatives that are contributing to the evolution of an early childhood system of care. - 2.
+Convene partners, community, and elected officials and their staff in discussions of policy issues and advocacy specific to the conditions that support communities and families with young children, using findings and recommendations from First 5 Alameda County programs, data, and evaluations. - 3.
+Create an annual policy agenda with input from staff and community; lift messages, insights, and policy priorities learned from programs including direct service needs of parents and caregivers, and gaps in the system. - 4.
+Position First 5 with elected officials, policymakers, First 5 California, and other statewide associations as a key leader, partner, and convener in the work to advance system building and the well-being of families with young children in Alameda County. - 5.
 Craft a policy narrative in support of increased public investments in proven strategies to support an early childhood system of care with input from community leaders and policy makers.